AndersDeath/holy-theory/content/algorithms/selection-sort.md

 **Step 1:** Start with an unsorted list/array of elements.

-**Step 2:** Repeat until the entire list is sorted: Find the minimum element in the unsorted portion and swap the minimum element with the leftmost unsorted element.
+**Step 2:** Repeat until the entire list is sorted: Find the minimum element in the unsorted portion and swap the minimum element with the leftmost element.

-**Step 3:** Move the boundary between the sorted and unsorted portions one position to the right.
+**Step 3:** Move the boundary between the portions one position to the right.

 **Step 4:** Continue this process until the entire list is sorted.

-**Step 5:** Once all elements are sorted, the process ends, and you have a fully sorted list.
+**Step 5:** Once all elements are sorted, the process ends, and you have a fully ready list.

 ## Key Characteristics: